-One gauge (site AIR009303) was at the guideline limit for the January survey.
-The material collected was a slimy green with some bugs present.
-The appearance of the particulate matter was consistent with vegetation and organic matter rather than blasting media.
+All sites were within the guideline limit for the January survey.
+The material collected was a dusty brown with bugs present in all gauges.
+The appearance of the particulate matter was consistent with organic matter and re-suspended yard dust rather than blasting media.